wilmatuker/Main/README.md

 # Welcome to this website!

-This is basically just where I'd post stuff.  *Like...*
+This is basically just where I'd post stuff.
+Example:

+## Markdown tips
 Markdown tip #1:
 Never, ever, type `___HI___` and not `***HI***`  in markdown.
 Although this is fine for some, there are compatibility issues.